 Obama rails against Trump, Republicans in fiery return to campaign trail

-Former President Barack Obama launched his return to the campaign trail Friday with a fiery speech in Illinois, accusing President Trump and fellow Republicans of becoming a “home” to “the politics of division and resentment.”
+Former President Barack Obama launched his return to the campaign trail Friday with a fiery speech in Illinois, accusing President Trump and fellow Republicans of offering a “home” to “the politics of division and resentment.”

+But the sitting commander-in-chief is poised to hit right back, speaking at a fundraiser Friday afternoon in North Dakota for GOP Senate candidate Kevin Cramer.

+With Trump ramping up his campaign appearances and Obama just getting started, the midterm season is about to witness a battle of the mega-surrogates.
+The sitting president stumped in Montana Thursday night and will head to South Dakota after his Fargo appearance.

-In part of his midterm effort to rally Democrats to the polls and loosen Republicans' grip on power in Congress, the former president warned that the stakes are high and the consequences of staying on the sidelines “dire.”
+Obama's campaign season debut launches his midterm effort to rally Democrats to the polls and loosen Republicans' grip on power in Congress.
+The former president warned Friday that the stakes are high and the consequences of staying on the sidelines “dire.”

 He reminded voters that Republicans want to continue to unravel his signature health care law, while delivering some of his toughest broadsides against the GOP since leaving office – referring to Trump by name, something he often avoids.